Key Takeaway

 Serotonin Considerations

 Some patients and providers raise concerns about serotonin-related effects.
-Semaglutide acts on GLP-1 receptors, not serotonin receptors, so it does not contribute to serotonin syndrome risk when combined with serotonergic antidepressants {}.
+Semaglutide acts on GLP-1 receptors, not serotonin receptors, so it doesn't contribute to serotonin syndrome risk when combined with serotonergic antidepressants {}.
 The nausea associated with semaglutide is mediated through the brainstem and vagus nerve, not through serotonin pathways that would interact with antidepressants.

 Choosing an Antidepressant While on Semaglutide

-If you are starting a new antidepressant while on semaglutide, or vice versa, consider discussing weight-neutral or weight-loss-promoting options with your prescriber.
+If you're starting a new antidepressant while on semaglutide, or vice versa, consider discussing weight-neutral or weight-loss-promoting options with your prescriber.
 Bupropion and most SNRIs tend to be more weight-friendly choices.
 If your current antidepressant is effectively managing your depression, switching solely for weight reasons may not be advisable, as finding the right antidepressant can be a lengthy process.

 Frequently Asked Questions